 The scene echoes that of Alex Colville's To Prince Edward Island (1965), a pointillist piece that was popular in the 60s and depicted another little girl watching us as the sea rolls behind her.

-8. Napoleon Crossing the Alps in Marie Antoinette (2006)
+8. Napoleon Crossing the Alps (Marie Antoinette)

 Sofia Coppola clearly did a lot of research on the aesthetics of 18th century France for her movie Mary Antoinette.
 Then, she mixed it with her usual trademark style to bring us a gorgeous, feminist romance-drama.